 01 of 05

 Naeng myun (or naengmyoen) is a Korean cold noodle dish made of thin, slightly chewy buckwheat noodles topped with egg, meat, vegetables, and a savory, vinegary ice-cold broth.
 Although it is now a summertime food among Koreans, its origins are from the North Korean mountains as a wintertime staple.
 Buckwheat grows well in high altitudes, and it became an important dish for Koreans living in the harsh mountain climate.
 But it is refreshing in hot weather, and it is a one-bowl meal that requires very little time on the stove.

 02 of 05

-Japchae is one of the most popular noodle dishes in Korea, and also seems to be the one that Westerners accept readily.
-The foundation of the dish is a mixture of the noodles, soy sauce, garlic, and sesame oil.
+Japchae or chap chae is one of the most popular noodle dishes in Korea and seems to be the one that newbies to Korean food accept readily.
+The foundation of the dish is a mixture of noodles, soy sauce, garlic, and sesame oil.
 This dish uses cellophane or glass noodles, which can be made of mung bean or sweet potato noodles.
 Both types of noodles absorb tons of flavor, and you can mix and match the vegetables or meat to your liking.
 Ingredients you can use include broccoli, spinach, cabbage, carrots, onions, red peppers, shiitake mushrooms, and bulgogi beef.

 03 of 05